 Being open about our journey, whether good news or bad news, is one of our communication principles.
 Our work affects everyone, so we believe it is necessary to be upfront about what we’re doing.
 We knew that when we launched products made of ocean plastic, we wanted full transparency in this process as well; meaning, we wanted consumers to know that the item they receive is actually made of plastic removed from the ocean.

 The aim of verification is to prove the plastic’s origin (in this case, the Great Pacific Garbage Patch).
-As no such standard exists for harvested ocean plastic, DNV GL had to create an entirely new one – which is based on their experience with other well-established chain-of-custody models and their knowledge of this application on food products, wild-catch fisheries, and forestry, for example.
+As no such standard exists for harvested ocean plastic, DNV created an entirely new one – which is based on their experience with other well-established chain-of-custody models and their knowledge of this application on food products, wild-catch fisheries, and forestry, for example.
 A chain of custody model essentially validates a specific sustainability claim made along the entire value chain.
-While developed by DNV GL, the standard has gone through a very comprehensive two-step consultation process where external stakeholders and companies relevant to the standard have validated the model.
+While developed by DNV, the standard has gone through a very comprehensive two-step consultation process where external stakeholders and companies relevant to the standard have validated the model.

 With the newly established chain of custody standard, we can confirm the origin of the plastic retrieved from any body of water.
 More specifically, in our case, this allows the plastic used in the products to have its origin and authenticity verified by an independent third party.